 Real estate vacancies in City Center / Muck City are 4.4%, which is lower than one will find in 70.5% of American neighborhoods.
 Demand for real estate in City Center / Muck City is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the City Center / Muck City neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the City Center / Muck City neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.6% of the households here have four, five, or more cars.
 That is more cars per household than in 99.3% of the neighborhoods in the nation.

 While most Americans do drive to work alone each day, the City Center / Muck City neighborhood stands out by having 89.9% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 96.3% of all American neighborhoods.